JustFiesta/arduino-rfid-access-control/README.md

 - user presents an RFID card.
 - board reads the card's UID and verifies it against a stored credentials.
-- if the card is recognized, the system opens servo with LCD info.
+- if the card is recognized, the system opens servo with OLED info.
-- LCD displays system status messages throughout the process.
+- OLED displays system status messages throughout the process.

 ## Used Arduino IDE libraries